colhountech/CT-Studio/README.md

 * _ViewStart.cshtml - a default setting for supporting different themes.
 The default theme is in the Shared folder as _Layout.cshtml
 * _ViewImports.cstml - This is like a global bucket that is used to give hints on searching for other libraries and code pages
 * Shared\ - Folder of shared resource such as Themes and shared Controls
-* Shared\_ValidationSCriptPartial - This is used for forms that need client side validation before we send form data to the server.
+* Shared\_ValidationScriptsPartial - This is used for forms that need client side validation before we send form data to the server.
 Mostly this just works and we won't need to worry about this ( for a while )

 OK.
 Let's run this.
 Our request is reouted to the default Razor Page `Index.cshtml` and is rendered to our browser.